nickszhu/307project/README.md

 5. XML/JSON for transfering data
 6. AJAX

-Backend: (if we choose to use PHP)
+Backend (if we choose to use PHP):

 7. XAMPP
 8. Apache
 9. MySQL/MongoDB